Methamphetamine Possession, Distribution & Sales in Johnson County

 Possession of Methamphetamine

 Possession of meth is Level V felony offense, and penalties are highly dependent on criminal history.
 They can range from 10 months to 42 months imprisonment.

 If there is no criminal history, the charge starts with presumptive probation.
 Often this means, that you will be ordered to obtain treatment and submit to random drug testing.
 Jail time prior to the start of probation is common.
 This can create an issue since attending school or having a job is a requirement to be eligible for probation.
-It is important to have an attorney that can work with prosecutors to ensure that the jail time doesn’t cause you to lose your job.
+It is important to have a Johnson County drug defense lawyer that can work with prosecutors to ensure that the jail time doesn’t cause you to lose your job.

 Distribution of Methamphetamine

 The penalty severity for distribution of meth (or possession with intent to distribute) depends on the amount.
 Although any amount of meth may support a distribution charge or possession with the intent to distribute, having over 3.5 grams of meth creates a presumption that you intended to sell it.
 A distribution case with a very small amount of meth will subject a person to a Level IV felony offense.
 Sentencing guidelines range from 14 months imprisonment to 51 months imprisonment, depending on criminal history.
 By contrast, if the amount of meth is greater than 100 grams, it will be defined as a Level I felony offense with penalties ranging from 138 months imprisonment to 204 months imprisonment.